 Insomnia from nighttime blue light exposure sets off a domino effect on your health.
 It leads to the development of illnesses such as high blood pressure, obesity, diabetes, depression, and even cancer.

-Excessively exposing your skin to blue light from screens also causes the faster appearance of aging signs.
+Excessive exposure to blue light from screens also accelerates the appearance of aging signs.
 This is because it triggers the release of free radicals in skin cells.

 How to Filter Blue Light from Your Smartphone